bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 22

-\[“The initial implementation of arrow functions in Firefox made them automatically strict.
+\["The initial implementation of arrow functions in Firefox made them automatically strict.
 This has been changed as of Firefox 24.
-The use of `'use strict';` is now required.”, “Prior to Firefox 39, a line terminator (`\\n`) was incorrectly allowed after arrow function arguments.
+The use of `'use strict';` is now required.”, "Prior to Firefox 39, a line terminator (`\\n`) was incorrectly allowed after arrow function arguments.
 This has been fixed to conform to the ES2015 specification and code like `() \\n => {}` will now throw a `SyntaxError` in this and later versions.”\]

 No